Classical shadows of stated skein representations at roots of unity: Stated skein algebras

 \begin{definition} A \emph{small} punctured surface is one of the following four connected punctured surfaces: the sphere with one or two punctures; the disc with only one puncture (on its boundary); the bigon (disc with two punctures on its boundary). \end{definition}

-\begin{definition} A punctured surface is said to \emph{admit a triangulation} if each of its connected components has at least one puncture and is not small. \end{definition} \begin{definition}Suppose $\mathbf{\Sigma}=(\Sigma, \mathcal{P})$ admits a triangulation.
-A \textit{topological triangulation} $\Delta$ of $\mathbf{\Sigma}$ is a collection $\mathcal{E}(\Delta)$ of arcs in $\Sigma$ (named edges) which satisfy the following conditions: the endpoints of the edges belong to $\mathcal{P}$; the interior of the edges are pairwise disjoint; the edges are not contractible and are pairwise non isotopic, if fixed their endpoints; the boundary arcs of $\mathbf{\Sigma}$ belong to $\mathcal{E}(\Delta)$.
+\begin{definition} A punctured surface is said to \emph{admit a triangulation} if each of its connected components has at least one puncture and is not small. \end{definition} \begin{definition} Suppose $\mathbf{\Sigma}=(\Sigma, \mathcal{P})$ admits a triangulation.
+A \textit{topological triangulation} $\Delta$ of $\mathbf{\Sigma}$ is a collection $\mathcal{E}(\Delta)$ of arcs in $\Sigma$ (named edges) which satisfy the following conditions: the endpoints of the edges belong to $\mathcal{P}$; the interior of the edges are pairwise disjoint and do not intersect $\mathcal{P}$; the edges are not contractible and are pairwise non isotopic in $\Sigma_{\mathcal{P}}$, if fixed their endpoints; the boundary arcs of $\mathbf{\Sigma}$ belong to $\mathcal{E}(\Delta)$.
 Moreover, the collection $\mathcal{E}(\Delta)$ is required to be maximal for these properties. \end{definition}

-The closure of each connected component of $\Sigma \setminus \mathcal{E}(\Delta)$ is called a \textit{face} and the set of faces is denoted by $F(\Delta)$.
+Each connected component of $\Sigma \setminus \mathcal{E}(\Delta)$ is called a \emph{face} and the set of faces is denoted by $F(\Delta)$.
 Given a topological triangulation $\Delta$, the punctured surface is obtained from the disjoint union $\bigsqcup_{\mathbb{T}\in F(\Delta)} \mathbb{T}$ of triangles by gluing the triangles along the boundary arcs corresponding to the edges of the triangulation.
-Note that, here (and all along the paper), the indexing $\mathbb{T}\in F(\Delta)$ denotes a face while the indexed $\mathbb{T}$ denotes the triangle.
+Very often, we will let $\mathbb{T}$ be both a face (which is an open contractible space) and the triangle (which is a disc with exactly three punctures on its boundary).
 We hope that this abuse of notation is harmless.
-By composing the associated gluing maps, one obtains an injective morphism of algebras:
+By composing the associated splitting morphisms, one obtains an injective morphism of algebras: